Home Security Technology

 - Alarm Systems - There are many choices in alarm systems.
 To start

-make noise, and there are lots of false alarms in your neighborhood,
+does is make noise, and there are lots of false alarms in your

-neighbors will ignore the alarm.
-Alarm monitoring companies will
+neighborhood, neighbors will ignore the alarm.
+Alarm monitoring

-often install alarms at a loss if you commit to a term of monitoring.
+companies will often install alarms at a loss if you commit to a term

-While these alarms are usually low end, they are still wortwhile, and
+of monitoring.
+While these alarms are usually low end, they are still

-better than many of the do-it-yourself systems that are available.
+worthwhile, and better than many of the do-it-yourself systems that

 - Common Sense - Even the most secure locks and best alarms are